 The Green Arts Initiative is a community of practice of cultural organisations in Scotland, committed to reducing their environmental impact.
 We are working on this in a huge variety of ways – everything from reducing the emissions of harmful greenhouse gases that contribute to climate change, to programming artistic work which directly tackles the issues for Scottish and international audiences.

 It is free for any cultural organisation in Scotland to join and participate in the Green Arts Initiative.
 To find out more, and to become part of the community, head on over to our project page.
-We currently have 220 members from across Scotland, and we guarantee you’ll spot some you already know on our interactive map.
+We currently have 220 members from across Scotland.